sogars/volume-based_activity_detector/README.md

 This tool simulates those gaps and lets security professionals tweak logic to reflect their own use cases:
 - Size
-- Known good users (manually vs using .csv or
+- Known good users -- manually/with one csv for this example but supports CSV lists, LDAP queries, or API calls to identity providers (i.e., Okta, Azure AD)
 - Data sensitivity

 ---